hicham-labeni/jane-street-alpha-research/README.md

 | Positive IC observations | ~59%   |
 | Average turnover         | ~0.61  |

-A simplified long-short portfolio simulation was used as a statistical ranking evaluation framework rather than a realistic tradable strategy.
+A simplified market-neutral long-short framework was used as a ranking-based diagnostic tool rather than a realistic deployable trading strategy.

-Transaction costs were incorporated using a simplified fixed basis-point model in order to evaluate whether the ranking separation remained relatively stable after introducing basic trading frictions.
+Transaction costs were incorporated using a simplified fixed basis-point model in order to evaluate whether ranking separation remained relatively stable after introducing basic trading frictions.

+---

+# Research Limitations

+This project uses a fully anonymized dataset, which prevents direct economic interpretation of the predictive structure.

+The long-short framework is intentionally simplified and is used for ranking-based signal diagnostics rather than realistic execution modeling.

+Transaction costs, liquidity effects, and market impact are modeled only through simplified assumptions and should not be interpreted as production-level trading estimates.

 ---